-Recap of Huge Gator OV Weekend - ESPN 98.1 FM - 850 AM WRUF
+Recap of Huge Gator Official Visits Weekend - ESPN 98.1 FM - 850 AM WRUF

 Wardrick Wilson 4 star OT from Miami, FL

-Wardrick Wilson is a Gator commit and he said is official visit to Florida was superb .
+Wardrick Wilson is a Gator commit and he said is official visit to Florida was superb.

-Wilson wants to study international business and hopes to have, “… a really successful life up here”.
+Wilson wants to study international business and hopes to have, “… a really successful life up here.”
 He explained that he’s committed a 1010% and rated his visit 10/10.

 He plans on signing and enrolling early.